ascend4/ascend4/DER.md

-There is now also a first-pass advisory Pantelides reporter in [pantelides.c](./ascend/integrator/pantelides.c), exposed through `integrator_pantelides_advisory(...)`.
-This analysis is solver-neutral and
+There is now also a first-pass advisory Pantelides reporter in [pantelides.c](./ascend/integrator/pantelides.c), exposed through `integrator_pantelides_advisory(...)` and now also wrapped at system stage through `Simulation.getPantelidesReport()` for ascxx/Python/GUI use.
+This analysis is solver-neutral and read-only:
-read-only:

 - it works from the active `slv_system_t`
 - it uses the current `diffvars` view plus active solver relations
 - it reports the derivative chains and equations that ASCEND currently sees
 - it does **not** yet create symbolic differentiated equations or mutate the working problem
+- it can be captured to a file or string at the C layer and is now available to Python scripts and the GTK browser

-That advisory pass already gives a useful result on the reference models:
+That advisory pass now gives two distinct useful results on the reference

-- it runs successfully on both `reactor.a4c` and `pendulum.a4c`
-- it does **not** yet suggest any differentiation steps for them
-- this is not because the models are fine as-is; it is because the current structural chain view is still too weak to support Pantelides on these canonical `der(...)` formulations
+models:

+- for `pendulum.a4c`, it now infers the named derivative representatives `vx = der(x)` and `vy = der(y)` and advises differentiating the holonomic constraint `eq5` twice
+- for `reactor.a4c`, it no longer hangs; instead it stops with an explicit advisory-analysis limit note, which is a safer and more honest failure mode for the current prototype

+This sharpens the chain-inference use-case.
+The real structural question is not whether `der(x)` is a derivative of `x` (that is already explicit), but whether an ordinary variable such as `vx` should be recognised as the named representative of that derivative quantity for structural analysis purposes.

-So the precise use-case for derivative-chain inference is no longer purely abstract.
-The current concrete gap is:
+The current concrete gap is therefore:

 - if a future structural algorithm such as Pantelides needs to follow chains through named derivative variables, it will need some structural notion of